CharlesOy/oauthyc-client/README.md

 ### Description

-A OAuth2 client implementation package which allows user to configure the details.
+A OAuth2 client implementation Meteor package which allows user to configure the details.

 ### Documentation